leshow/blog/content/post/icmp.md

  +-------------------------------+-------------------------------+
 ```

 The "type" byte says whether it is an echo reply (0) type message or an echo request (8), there are others but they aren't relevant to ping as far as I know.
 The checksum is computed based on the other data, while the payload and sequence number are arbitrary, they exist to help you match a reply with a request.
 Oh, that's another thing, since IMCP lives below the transport layer, there are no ports!
-The contents of those sequence numbers/payloads are necessary to keep around to figure out which ping you got a response for.
+The contents of those sequence numbers/payloads are necessary to figure out which ping you got a response for.
 This will come up later.

 ## Yak #2: How do you send something other than TCP/UDP in tokio?

 Okay, so now we know a bit about what ICMP is, how do we send a message with tokio?
-There are no ICMP sockets in the std lib or tokio, they support tcp/udp and unix sockets.
+There are no ICMP sockets in the std lib or tokio, they support TCP/UDP/unix sockets.
 Essentially, what we need to do is create a raw socket and then build up our ICMP abstraction on top of that, then have that register with the tokio reactor and write some async/await methods so we can use it.

-In C (warning: I don't write a lot of C!), I believe you would use the `socket` method in libc like [this](https://man7.org/linux/man-pages/man2/socket.2.html):
+In C (warning: I don't write a lot of C!), one would use the `socket` syscall [this](https://man7.org/linux/man-pages/man2/socket.2.html) to create an ICMP socket:

 ```c
 int icmp_soc_fd = socket(AF_INET, SOCK_RAW, IPPROTO_ICMP)